Skip to main content Skip to navigation

 Polyphagous shot-hole borer kills vascular tissue in trees causing dieback and tree death.

-About the Polyphagous shot-hole borer
+About the polyphagous shot-hole borer

 PSHB was detected in WA in August 2021.
 Since then, the department has been leading a nationally funded and coordinated biosecurity response.
-Allowing this pest to spread in WA could have a significant impact on our urban canopy and may pose a threat to our valuable agricultural industry.

 Current situation